nf-core/taxprofiler/docs/usage.md

 ```

 :::warning
-Input FASTQ and FASTA files _must_ be gzipped
+Input FASTQ and FASTA files _must_ be gzipped.
 :::

 :::warning